top of page

 Resilience of the Electrical Energy System 2030+

-You will conceptually and quantitatively analyse the overall system behavior in the event of major disruptions and unplanned influences on operations.
-To do this, you will examine common concepts of system resilience for their suitability for the electrical energy system and include the developments towards a 100% renewable grid in your considerations.
-You will use detailed simulation models to examine the influences of various electrical, process and energy management parameters on overall resilience and base your approach on similar concepts in other large technical systems.
-Your scientifically derived recommendations for adapting and further developing system resilience include recommendations for long-term control mechanisms for a consistently secure 100% renewables based electricity supply.
+The candidate will conceptually and quantitatively analyse the overall system behavior in the event of major disruptions and unplanned influences on operations.
+To do this, the candidate will examine common concepts of system resilience for their suitability for the electrical energy system and include the developments towards a 100% renewable grid in his considerations.
+The candidate will use detailed simulation models to examine the influences of various electrical, process and energy management parameters on overall resilience and base the approach on similar concepts in other large technical systems.
+The candidate's scientifically derived recommendations for adapting and further developing system resilience include recommendations for long-term control mechanisms for a consistently secure 100% renewables based electricity supply.

 Resilience of the electrical energy system 2030+